joostflick/project-2-1819/README.md

 The rooms are also ordered by score, the best one first and the worst one last.

 The user can interact with the application by pressing one of the 3 buttons on top to switch between views; Either all rooms are visible, only the available rooms are visible or the unavailable rooms are visible.

+The app also notifies the user whether they are online/offline because if there is no internet connection the data will not be refreshed.

+The data is updated every 3 seconds if the user is online.